 Leaders must get behind the transformation

 CEOs and top leadership must get behind the transformation.
 CEO support for digital initiatives is important for securing an adequate digital transformation budget.
-And if CIOs act as proponents for change and education, leaders will have high level buy-in on both fronts.
+And if CIOs act as proponents for change and education, leaders will have high-level buy-in on both fronts.
 The CIO can convince everyone that this is the direction the organization should be going in order to keep leadership on the right track.

 Adopt a digital-first technology

 It’s fairly simple to identify high-potential, emerging technologies that match the needs of your organizational structure.
 You need to understand its pros and cons and how you can make it work within your company.
-For instance, if you’re in professional services, you could consider and enterprise mobile platform that allows you to digitize your products and services.
+For instance, if you’re in professional services, you could consider an enterprise mobile platform that allows you to digitize your products and services.
 In addition, you can also communicate with management and your employees via push notifications, emails, and a newsroom.